 What Is the Cheapest Health Insurance You Can Get?

-“The unfortunate reality today is that there’s so much jargon, complexity and misunderstanding in the health insurance world,” she says.
+“The unfortunate reality today is that there’s so much jargon, complexity, and misunderstanding in the health insurance world,” she says.
 “It’s become just like shopping for a car.
 Spend the hours necessary to understand what you’re getting for what you’re paying.”

-Can You Get Insurance for Free?
+Can You Get Health Insurance for Free?

 Is a Short-Term Policy for Me?

-The other way to arm yourself is with a combo platter of sorts, mixing traditional indemnity insurance (designed to pay a set daily benefit if you’re hospitalized or in an accident) with a short-term or mini-medical plan that can enable you to get to the doctor a few times a year for your more minor ailments.
+Another possibly cost-effective way to insure yourself is with a combo platter of sorts—but it could also become more complicated.
+You can try mixing traditional indemnity insurance, designed to pay a set daily benefit if you’re hospitalized or in an accident, with a short-term medical plan that can enable you to get to the doctor a few times a year for your more minor ailments.

-Still, Purpura notes you have to pay particular attention to two things: “Is the plan medically underwritten [based on your health], or guaranteed issue?,” he says.
-And secondly, “What will it cover on a daily basis if you’re hospitalized?”
+Still, Purpura notes that you have to pay particular attention to two things when choosing health insurance plans: “Is the plan medically underwritten [based on your health], or guaranteed issue?”
+And second, “What will it cover on a daily basis if you’re hospitalized?”

 Always make sure you understand what you’re getting for what you’re paying before choosing a health insurance plan.